Skip to content

 • a neural network.

-It improves the NN accuracy by iteratively tuning the weights of the neural network to minize the loss function.
+It improves the NN accuracy by iteratively tuning the weights of the neural network to minimize the loss function.

 Let's see a simple lib named Micrograd.